-Just Like everywhere in the world, the unit of environmental health was previously referred to as public health, where much of the focus was on the physical environment growth i.e. houses and the issues of inadequate and often non-existent sanitation.
-There were at the time strong links with ill health and mortality rates, hence at the time the Public health Inspector worked closely with the hospital staff, district nurses by educating islanders to improve or find ways of bettering their standard of living and improving health and hygiene in their living environment.
+Just like everywhere in the world, the unit of environmental health was previously referred to as public health, where much of the focus was on the physical environment growth i.e. houses and the issues of inadequate and often non-existent sanitation.
+There were at the time, strong links with ill health and mortality rates, hence at the time the Public Health Inspector worked closely with the hospital staff and district nurses by educating islanders to improve or find ways of bettering their standard of living and improving health and hygiene in their living environment.

-The introduction of the Public Health Ordinance 1939, approximately 91 years after the introduction of the Public Health act in UK in 1842 brought forth a legal framework with a goal to improve drainage by addressing public health nuisances, safeguarding food and places where the manufacture of the same took place, identification of modifiable diseases and housing issues.

-From this initial concern in the nineteen hundreds, this has set the scene for much of environmental health work today, we are therefore charge with the responsibility to maintain and improve housing standards, (EH involved at planning stage, occupation stage i.e. overcrowding, , suitable working conditions (i.e. health and safe at work), controls for the maintenance of the environment, (environmental protection i.e. offering, public health pest control services, investigate nuisances etc., the production of food safe to eat (i.e. food safety, standards - food, premise, inspectorate for competent authority for fish exports, and how all of this affects the health of the population.
+The introduction of the Public Health Ordinance 1939, approximately 91 years after the introduction of the Public Health Act in UK in 1842, brought forth a legal framework with a goal to improve drainage by addressing public health nuisances, safeguarding food and places where the manufacture of the same took place, identification of notifiable diseases and housing issues.
+This initial concern in the 1900's, has set the scene for much of environmental health work today, we are therefore charged with the responsibility to maintain and improve housing standards (EH involved at planning stage, occupation stage i.e. overcrowding), suitable working conditions (i.e. Health & Safety at work), controls for the maintenance of the environment (environmental protection i.e. offering public health pest control services), investigate nuisances, the production of food safe to eat (i.e. food safety, standards), food premise, inspectorate for competent authority for fish exports, and how all of this affects the health of the population.

-Our main clients are the people of St Helena
+Our main clients are the people of St Helena.

-For us to achieve our mission to safeguard people's health we must at least work in three time phases;-
+To achieve our mission to safeguard people's health we must at least work in three time phases:

-- we must work to repair the past damage
+- Repair past damage

 - To control present risk

 - To prevent future problems